Mohammed24699/IQ-samples-collection/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the *** License.
 Feel free to modify and adapt it to your needs.